 Thanks to its pleasurable weather around the year, you can think of a trip to Dharamshala just when you please.
 Anytime is the best time to visit Dharamshala!

-- Summer (April – July mid): With average temperature ranging between 20 to 35 degrees, Dharamshala is the perfect summer escape from the scorching heat of Delhi and Haryana.
+- Summer (April – July mid): With an average temperature ranging between 20 to 35 degrees, Dharamshala is the perfect summer escape from the scorching heat of Delhi and Haryana.

 - Monsoon (July end – September): Monsoon brings showers of moderate to sometimes-heavy rains, eventually turning the valley greener and more charming.
-A little chilly weather, with hints of mist around makes it a treat.
+A little chilly weather, with hints of mist around, makes it a treat.

-- Winter (October – March): A trip to Dharamshala in winter means chilly weather with temperature dropping to -1 degrees Celsius.
-One can experience snowfall in Upper Dharamsala area as well as Triund.
+- Winter (October – March): A trip to Dharamshala in winter means chilly weather with the temperature dropping to -1 degrees Celsius.
+One can experience snowfall in the Upper Dharamsala area as well as Triund.

 Average per day budget

 Average per day budget for a Dharamshala trip can range between INR 1,000 and INR 3,500, including accommodation and meals.
 This can decrease or increase from person to person, depending on their lifestyle.
+You can also book some of the best holiday resorts in Himachal for more luxurious stays with majestic views.

 Ideal duration of a trip to Dharamshala

 Ideally your Dharamshala trip plan should be for 2 to 3 days.
-In this duration you will be able to visit all major attractions of Dharamshala, and this is the reason this hill station is among the top listed weekend destinations from Delhi.
+In this duration, you will be able to visit all major attractions of Dharamshala, and this is the reason this hill station is among the top listed weekend destinations from Delhi.

-If you visit other top places near Dharamshala, then the stay duration can extend upto 4-5 days too.
+If you visit other top places near Dharamshala, then the stay duration can extend up to 4-5 days too.

+If you are looking for an experience that will take you to the mountain and back, infused with cultural and culinary experience, the vast highlands of Dharamshala is the way to go.
 The summer is already here, what are you waiting for?
 Plan your weekend getaway to Dharamshala and rejuvenate!